openscope/openscope/documentation/commands.md

 _Syntax -_ `AAL123 i [rwy]`

-## Routing commands
+# Routing Commands
-These commands modify the aircraft's flight management system (FMS).
+These commands allow you to manipulate the route in the aircraft's FMS.

 ### ~~Fix~~
 ~~_Aliases -_ `f` / `fix` / `track`~~